The Origins of Information: Exploring and Explaining Biological Information

 In the 21st century, the information age has finally come to biology.
 We now know that biology at its root is comprised of information rich systems, such as the complex digital code encoded in DNA.
 Groundbreaking discoveries of the past decade are revealing the information bearing properties of biological systems.

-Dr. Stephen C. Meyer, a Cambridge trained philosopher of science is examining and explaining the amazing depth of digital technology found in each and every living cell such as nested coding, digital processing, distributive retrieval and storage systems, and genomic operating systems.
+Philosopher of science Dr. Stephen C. Meyer is examining and explaining the amazing depth of digital technology found in each and every living cell, such as nested coding, digital processing, distributive retrieval and storage systems, and genomic operating systems.

 Meyer is developing a more fundamental argument for intelligent design that is based not on a single feature like the bacterial flagellum, but rather on a pervasive feature of all living systems.
 Alongside matter and energy, Dr. Meyer shows that there is a third fundamental entity in the universe needed for life: information.